niyiyu/pnwstore/README.md

 - list of known data issues could be found [here](./docs/data_issue.md).

 ## Why use this package?
-1. The waveforms stored in `mseed` are indexed with [mseedindex](https://github.com/iris-edu/mseedindex), which would dramatically improve data loading efficiency.
+1. The waveforms stored in `.mseed` are indexed with [mseedindex](https://github.com/iris-edu/mseedindex), which would dramatically improve data loading efficiency.
 This is very useful especially when working with large amounts of data.
-2. `xml` files contain all events and station metadata, but loading and parsing them requires extra time.
+2. `.xml` files contain all events and station metadata, but loading and parsing them requires extra time.
 It is recommended to extract key informations and index them in a database system.
 3. The pnwstore client emulates the ObsPy FDSN client so that transition to the local data requires little changes to the codebase.

 ## Usage
-### Query and select stream
+### Get waveform data
 ```python
 from obspy import UTCDateTime
 from pnwstore import WaveformClient